focallocal/fl-maps/README.md

 It's documented [here](https://velocity.readme.io/docs/getting-started-with-cucumber#section-chimp-options)
 You can disable Velocity tests
     export VELOCITY=0
-    meteor run
+    meteor run -->

 ### CI
 We have [Travis build](https://travis-ci.org/focallocal/fl-maps) in place which monitors this repository.

 Every **commit to master** branch results in a new build being triggered.

-The point is to achieve continuous delivery which means
-1. Building - with the latest meteor
-2. Testing
-3. Deploying
+1. Deploying
-    * contact Andy or one of the team for the latest settings.json file
     * Deploy to http://gather.focallocal.org if it's a push to `master` branch
-    * Deploy to http://focallocal-test.meteor.com if it's a push to `any other` branch
-    * Changes are pushed to the Brighter Tomorrow Map, with variables between the two set in i18n The workflow is configured in `.travis.yml` and deployment is configured in the `expect` script `deploy.exp`
+    * Changes are pushed to the Brighter Tomorrow Map, with variables between the two set in i18n
+    * The workflow is configured in `.travis.yml` and deployment is configured in the `expect` script `deploy.exp`
 4. Pull Request
     * You first create a fork of fl-maps.
     * Then you clone your fork on your computer.